la-daniel/todo_service/README.md

 # TodoApi

-This is a small project API for managing TODO items.
+This is a small project API made in Elixir with Phoenix for managing TODO items.

 To start the Phoenix server: